zhudelong/VDB-EDT/README.md

 # VDB-EDT: An Efficient Euclidean Distance Transform Algorithm Based on VDB Data Structure

+# The video demonstration for ICRA-2021 paper can be found here https://youtu.be/Bojh6ylYUOo

 VDB-EDT is an efficient and robust library for large-scale occupancy grid mapping and Euclidean distance transform.
 Compared with the state-of-the-art method, VDB-EDT can provide high-quality and more complete mapping results, while consuming less memory and processing time.